This post and its photos may contain affiliate links, view our disclosure policy.

 Visit the Corning Museum of Glass

-The museum is open every day, except on 4 holidays –January 1, Thanksgiving Day, December 24-25.
+Visit the Corning Museum of Glass to see when the museum is open.
 You are also advised to use GlassApp on your smartphone or tablet at the museum to learn more about contemporary glass and play GlassApp Scavenger Hunt.
 Children 17 below can come free.
 Veterans and military get discounts.
 Admission is good for 2 days.